-Cash balances are held with Falcon Private Bank, Baseland Holdings Limited, Hellenic Bank and Signet Bank AS.
-Credit risk is considered to be high as the financial institutions are not rated, with the exception of Hellenic Bank which is low rated.
+Cash balances are held with Falcon Private Bank, Baseland Holdings Limited and Signet Bank AS.
+Credit risk is considered to be high as the financial institutions are not rated.
 The Fund monitors the financial position of each counterparty to further mitigate this risk.